MissAllSunday/AutoRespond/readme.txt

 [b]for SMF 2.0.x only [/b]

 [size=12pt][color=purple]Language[/color][/size]
--English
+-English/utf8

 [size=12pt][color=purple]ChangeLog[/color][/size]

--12/01/12
+2.0.2 May 2017
+- Change license to Mozilla 2.0
+- Remove deprecated constructor
+- Add English utf8 language

+2.0.1 Jan 2012
-	Renamed template names to avoid conflicts with other mods.
+- Renamed template names to avoid conflicts with other mods.
-	Added a remove file to manually remove the hooks if necessary.
+- Added a remove file to manually remove the hooks if necessary.

--x/10/11 Version 2.0
+2.0 Oct 2011
-	Added and admin interface for creating multiple messages for multiple boards.
+- Added and admin interface for creating multiple messages for multiple boards.

--30/08/11 Version 1.0.2
+1.0.2 Aug 2011
-	Added an option to set a dummy IP
+- Added an option to set a dummy IP
-	Rewrite of language strings
+- Rewrite of language strings
-	Added English utf8
+- Added English utf8

--17/06/11 Version 1.0.1
+1.0.1 Jun 2011
-	Support for SMF 2.0
+- Support for SMF 2.0
-	Added an option to lock the topic along with the auto response.
+- Added an option to lock the topic along with the auto response.